openvinotoolkit/openvino/samples/cpp/hello_nv12_input_classification/README.md

 # Hello NV12 Input Classification C++ Sample {#openvino_inference_engine_samples_hello_nv12_input_classification_README}

-This sample demonstrates how to execute an inference of image classification models with images in NV12 color format using Synchronous Inference Request API.
+This sample demonstrates how to execute inference of image classification models with images in NV12 color format using Synchronous Inference Request API.
+Source code for this example is also available [on GitHub](https://github.com/openvinotoolkit/openvino/tree/master/samples/cpp/hello_nv12_input_classification).

 The following C++ API is used in the application: